At (command)

-for scheduling commands to be executed at a future time; once.
-The command was developed for Unix and is available on Unix and Unix-like systems, Windows, and ReactOS.
+for scheduling commands to be executed once, at a future time.
+The command was originally developed for use with Unix and is now available on a variety of Unix-like systems, as well as Windows, and ReactOS.

 Variants

 Unix-like

-On Unix-like operating systems, at reads a series of commands from standard input and collects them into one "at-job" which is carried out at a later date.
-The job inherits the current environment, so that it is executed in the same working directory and with the same environment variables set as when it was scheduled.
-It differs from cron, which is used for recurring executions (e.g. once an hour, every Tuesday, January 1 every year).
-As with cron, many Unix systems allow the administrator to restrict access to the at command. at can be made to mail a user when done carrying out a scheduled job, can use more than one job queue, and can read a list of jobs to carry out from a file instead of standard input.
+On Unix-like operating systems, at reads a series of commands from standard input and collects them into one "at-job" which is carried out at a date and time that is specified as part of the command.
+The job inherits the current environment, so that it is executed in the same working directory and with the same environment variables set as when it was scheduled. at differs from cron, which is used for scheduling recurring execution, e.g., once an hour, every Tuesday, January 1 every year, etc..

+As with cron, many Unix systems allow the administrator to restrict access to the at command. at can be made to send E-mail to a user when done carrying out a scheduled job, can use more than one job queue, and can read a list of commands to execute out from a file instead of standard input.
 The Linux at command was mostly written by Thomas Koenig.

 The batch command can be used instead of at to only run scheduled jobs if the system's load average is below a certain value.